Bifurcation in correlation length of the Ising model on a "Toblerone" lattice: Introduction

 Physically, the lack of a phase transition in one-dimension (we henceforth refer only to finite temperature transitions) can be understood by considering the energy cost, or entropy gain, for the creation of domain walls.
 Domain walls in a 1D system are point-like, and have a finite energy, proportional to the energy scale set by the spin-spin interaction $J$, this energy is independent of the size of the domain.
 However, this is in contrast to the entropy associated with these domain walls.
 The possible locations at which domain walls can be placed is proportional to the system size, which in the thermodynamic limit, clearly dominates the free energy.
 These domains can become arbitrarily large, hence preventing the formation of long range order in 1D systems.
 The 1D Ising model is exactly solved by the transfer matrix method (see textbooks on statistical mechanics~\cite{yeomans1992statistical}).
 By noting that the transfer matrix is positive-definite (its elements are Boltzmann weights), the lack of criticality can be understood mathematically thanks to the theorem of Perron and Frobenius for matrices \cite{perron1907theorie}.
 This theorem ensures that the largest eigenvalue, which controls the thermodynamics, strictly has an algebraic multiplicity of one.
 Level crossings of the largest eigenvalue are thus prohibited, and so the thermodynamics are smooth functions of temperature.

 There are a few 1D models that \textit{do} exhibit true thermodynamic phase transitions at finite temperature, see those detailed in Ref.~\cite{cuesta2004general}, however these models have transfer matrices that do not belong to the class that Perron-Frobenius applies to; usually involving long range interactions or forbidden energy states.
 Thus, through Perron-Frobenius, we have a strict ``no-go" theorem for the existence of phase transitions in 1D models that have positive-definite transfer matrices of finite size.
-Yet recent studies, conducted on 1D frustrated Ising models, i.e. those in the class governed by Perron-Frobenius, have uncovered near singular behaviour in the free energy.
-This manifests as thermodynamics reminiscent of a phase transition at finite temperature; a remarkably sharp peak in the specific heat capacity, resembling a divergence as observed in cases of higher dimensionality~\cite{yin2024paradigm,Yinfinding,yin2023marginal,yin2024approaching,hutak2021low}.
-One specific model is the two-leg Ising ladder with decorated, triangular rungs, with the Hamiltonian
+Yet recent studies, conducted on a variety of 1D spin models, have uncovered near singular behaviour in the free energy \cite{rojas2016thermal,strevcka2016spin,de2018quasi,carvalho2018quantum,rojas2019universality,rojas2019peculiarities,carvalho2019correlation,strecka2020pseudo,krokhmalskii2021towards,sznajd2022ising}.
+This behaviour is not limited to spin models, and can also be observed in coupled spin-electron models \cite{galisova2015vigorous}, 1D q-state Potts models \cite{panov2021unconventional}, and spin-pseudospin models \cite{strevcka2024pseudo}.
+This manifests as thermodynamics reminiscent of a phase transition at finite temperature; a remarkably sharp peak in the specific heat capacity, resembling a divergence as observed in cases of higher dimensionality.
+One specific model is a decorated two-leg Ising ladder with triangular rungs~\cite{yin2024paradigm,Yinfinding,yin2023marginal,yin2024approaching,hutak2021low}, with the Hamiltonian

 whose spins are classical ($s_{\alpha, i}=\pm 1$), and their positions and interactions are sketched in \cref{fig:tobl_sketch}.
 This Hamiltonian corresponds to the Ising model on the ``Toblerone" lattice, so-called for the resemblance to the famous Swiss chocolate. $\mathcal{H}$ is invariant under the transformations $J_{\mathrm{Leg}}\to-J_{\mathrm{Leg}}$, and $J_{\Delta} \to -J_\Delta$.
 Interestingly, if $J_{\mathrm{Rung}} < 0$ (antiferromagnetic, AF) the spins of each $i$-th triangle become frustrated.
 This occurs whenever $s_{1,i}, s_{2,i}, s_{t,i}$ cannot uniquely minimise the energy of their interactions $J_{\Delta},J_{\mathrm{Rung}}$.